 The Santhiya Resort – the name is derived from the Thai words meaning “natural” and “beauty” – is marketed as luxury beach eco-resort.
-It offers “villas … and rooms that blend in perfectly with the natural mountainous surroundings and offer a rare private stretch of beach frontage.”
-So does the hotel live up to its marketing hype and is it worth a splurge?
+It offers:

-This is a review of my experience.
+To help you decide if it is worth a splurge, here’s a review of my stay at Santhiya Resort & Spa Koh Yao Yai.
 I stayed there for six nights in January 2019 as a solo traveller.

 Sitting roughly equidistant to Phuket and Krabi in the Andaman Sea, Koh Yao Yai is one of the few Thai islands that hasn’t been blighted by overdevelopment and mass tourism.
 The local trades of fishing and farming rubber, coconuts and cashew nuts still flourish.

 Don’t come to Koh Yao Yai expecting a party scene.

 The island has a relaxed pace of life, and you are more likely to find yourself walking along deserted stretches of sand or exploring Koh Yao Yai on two wheels.
 If you want to venture further afield, enterprising local operators offer boat trips, diving excursions and off-roading adventures.

 Where is the Santhiya Resort and Spa on Koh Yao Yai?